Itisfilipe/feature-requets-flask-app/README.md

 One of the major goals in this project is to see how you fill in ambiguities in your own creative way.
-There is no such thing as a perfect project here, just interpretations of the instructions above, so we will not be answering any questions related to how to accomplish the project itself.
+There is no such thing as a perfect project here, just interpretations of the instructions above, so be creative in your approach.
+Feel free to send an email with questions about intent or approach.

-Do the best you can, then send us the link to your repo.

 ## Tips
 We develop on mac laptops, and our deployment infrastructure is all Linux on AWS, so having some